Welcome to Sudbury Independent Parkinson's Group

 Keeping mobile has a key role to play in slowing down the onset of Parkinson’s.

 We also want to stimulate the brain, so have live music from local musician Ben Smith.
-Our 'Alexander Technique' courses successfully concluded in March 2024 and we are planning a further course for 2025.
+Our 'Alexander Technique' courses successfully concluded in March 2024 and we may run a further course in 2026.

 If you want to register your interest in the NEXT full course OR your first REFRESHER session - please Email: info@parkinsonsudbury.org.uk or Tel: 07941 391 107 (if we can't answer immediately please leave your full name and number, we will get back to you).